postmanlabs/labs-docs/src/pages/docs/writing-scripts/pre-request-scripts.md

 ## Scripting before your request runs

-To include code you want to execute before Postman sends a request:
+To include code you want to execute before Postman sends a request, do the following:

 1. Select __Collections__ in the sidebar.
 1. Open the request, then select the __Pre-request Script__ tab.